Chapter 32 : Shades of Calamity

 From Transformers: Dark of the Moon

 “What was that?!”
 Elias demanded.

-"My son cannot kill me.
-Our wands are brothers," snarled Harry.
-He didn't know how the wands were brothers, but he could spare Namken the minor details and find out from Albus later - assuming they would both make it away from this.
-"Our wands refuse to fight one another.
+“My son cannot kill me.
+Our wands are brothers,” snarled Harry.
+He didn't know how the wands were brothers, but he could spare Namken the minor details and find out from Albus later—assuming they would both make it out of this.
+“Our wands refuse to fight one another.
 So now's your chance, Namken.
 Release my son and fight me like a man!
-If you wish to kill you, you must do it yourself!"
+If you wish to kill you, you must do it yourself!”

-Snarling Elias rose to his feet, and with one simple look towards Albus, Al was able to falter back and stand aside.
+Snarling, Elias rose to his feet, and with one simple look toward Albus, Al was able to falter back and stand aside.
 His orders to kill his father had been revoked, but he could still feel the pull of the Imperius Curse deep within him.
 Elias Namken wasn't releasing him just yet.

 “Very well,” he sneered.
 He wiped his palms on his jeans and pulled out his wand.